 Students and research associates in the EISEn group will obtain valuable hands-on experience in fabricating and characterizing micro-and-nano-scale textures and surfaces and thin films with tunable chemistries.
 They will also learn state-of-the-art experimental techniques in electrochemistry, interfacial science, wettability, and catalysis.
-Group members will be encouraged to participate in conferences and competitions, thereby learning the art of disseminating research results to a broader audience.
+Group members will be encouraged to participate in prestigious international conferences and competitions, thereby learning the art of disseminating research results to a broader audience.

 Interested students and postdocs, please contact Dr. Khan at email@example.com with your CV, research interests described in a brief email, and academic transcripts from all degrees in a single attachment.
 Please note that due to the large volume of emails only candidates selected for further discussions will be contacted.
 The EISEn group is committed to enhancing diversity in science and engineering.